Why This Matters

 What You Should Know About Graduating From Community College in Kansas

 As you look through different community colleges, you should consider your salary goals and focus on careers that align with these goals.
-In May 2021, the top five highest paying careers for associate degree holders in Kansas were air traffic controllers, funeral home managers, radiation therapists, diagnostic medical sonographers, and dental hygienists.
+According to 2021 data, the top five highest paying careers for associate degree holders in Kansas were air traffic controllers, funeral home managers, radiation therapists, diagnostic medical sonographers, and dental hygienists.

 The job market can be competitive, especially for new graduates.
 Job seekers in Kansas should consider fields that tend to have high levels of employment.
 Occupations that require an associate degree and have the most annual job openings for the next decade are paralegal and legal assistants, physical therapy assistants, preschool teachers (excluding special education), radiologic technologists, and dental hygienists.